 At PREP Your Skin, we believe in a world where everyone has beautiful, flawless skin.
 Skin without dryness.
 Clear skin without acne.
 We believe in a world with fewer diseases, less infertility, and no birth defects.
 And we believe in a world where people can feel confident about the products that they’re using in their everyday lives.

 Years ago, when I was just getting ready to graduate high school, I first heard about Sodium Lauryl Sulfates (SLS).
 I remember being incorrectly told that SLS in shampoos can cause cancer.
 That basically scared the bejesus out of me.
 I said to myself, “Why on earth would anyone put something in our shampoo that can cause cancer?”
 A few days later, I just so happened to be at the health store with my mom who was picking up some vitamins when I saw a shampoo that had a sticker on the front that said, “Sulfate Free.”
 I stopped,. grabbed it and asked my mom if I could get it.
 My mom agreed, albeit begrudgingly.
-From that day forward, I became interested in learning about the ingredients in our products and what the ingredients do or don’t do for us.
+From that day forward, I became interested in learning about the ingredients in our bath and body products and what the ingredients do or don’t do for us.

 - Bar soap